mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Another person**: You’re comparing that [to a] teacher ... of meditation.

 **Katagiri**: Yes, yes, that’s right.
 Sure, it’s a wonderful, wonderful calligraphy – but you don’t understand.
-But it’s universal – everyone understands this is good.
-[Or] even though you don’t understand it is good, some great authority of calligraphy says, “This is the best in the world.”
+But it’s universal, everyone understands this is good, [or] even though you don’t understand it is good, some great authority of calligraphy says, “This is the best in the world.”
 And then even if you don’t like it, you look at this, and write it, again and again.
 Maybe it takes time.
 Maybe tomorrow you could be a master, but maybe it takes time, too.
 But it doesn’t matter.
 Whatever happens, always we have to look at that kind of example, and we have to write it again and again.

 That means, if you attain enlightenment in the [dualistic](glossary#dualism) world, that is nothing but dualistic enlightenment; that’s all.
 “No design on becoming Buddha” – such zazen is pretty hard; we don’t understand it.
 But this is a very good example, because it is nothing but the problem of life and death, that’s all.
 So we have to look at this, and follow it.